 - Good Reviews: By the time we were down to three choices, poor reviews steered us away from one hotel.
 Since the others had equally good reviews, we would have felt comfortable booking a room at either one.

 The end result was a comfortable room in a modern boutique hotel.
 Everything the Left Bank has to offer was within walking distance.
 For anything further, a Metro station was across the street.
 We had breakfast every morning, a sidewalk café to watch Paris go by, and views of the Eiffel Tower from our room.
 In many ways, it was the best hotel in Paris because it was perfect for us!

-Have you tried these tips for find the best hotel room?
+Have you tried these tips to find the best hotel room, in Paris or anywhere else?
 What other tips do you use to make sure your hotel is one to remember?
 We’d love it if you’d share your tips in the Comments.